 A Taste of New Mexico

-When a group of Gociety friends decided to drive eight hours to Chaco Culture National Historic Park for a quick weekend trip, I wasn’t about to pass up the opportunity to check a new state off my list.
+When a group of Gociety friends decided to drive eight hours to Chaco Culture National Historical Park in New Mexico, I wasn’t about to pass up the opportunity to check a new state off my list.
 The dense forested drive was rather treacherous at nighttime as animals surprised us at every turn — and we saw everything from cows crossing the road (so many dad jokes…) to porcupine and too many deer to count (I also had my first much too close of an encounter with a rattlesnake on what was supposed to be a lazy afternoon nap…).
 Regardless, the area is one of the most exceptional concentration of pueblos in the American Southwest, chock full of ruins and petroglyphs.
 Not much of a history buff, I actually found the dark sky program more fascinating.
 One of the best places in the world to see the night sky open up under a sea of stars, we attended a free astronomy seminar to scope out the planets and Milky Way.
 It was cool to get away for a day or two, but I feel like I still need to experience Albuquerque, Taos or Santa Fe to get a real taste of New Mexico.

 South Dakota surprised me the most; as it’s a state you don’t hear much about.
 Despite being two states away, it’s only a five-hour drive from Denver (which is even closer than Moab!).
 Second, most of the adventures and attractions are conveniently clustered into the southwest part of the state so you can see a lot without a lot of drive time.
 The verdant Black Hills and Custer area offer plenty of opportunities to play, from traditional outdoor pursuits like rock climbing and mountain biking to more unique activities like cave exploration.
 The highlight was no doubt the scenic helicopter flight over Mount Rushmore and Crazy Horse in a pimped out all-glass chopper that looked like it was straight outta M.A.S.H.
 I loved it so much I returned a month later to camp out at the Badlands.